moorepants/dissertation/control.rst

 rider degrees of freedom, Chapter :ref:`extensions`.
-In Chapter :ref:`motioncapture`, I've examined the kinematics of the rider to see if the rider's motion during a control task has any correlation to the kinematics of the Whipple model.
+In Chapter :ref:`motioncapture`, I've examined the kinematics of the rider to see if the rider's motion during a control task has any correlation to the kinematics of the Whipple model and identified the dominant rider motions during stabilization.

-As far as roll stability is concerned, it is highly probable that a human must enact active control at *all* times while balancing a bicycle as posture control can directly affect the bicycle's roll angle.
-But the stability exhibited of the almost always present weave mode may alleviate the primary roll control provided by the rider.
-And even if the bicycle-rider system is open loop unstable at a given speed, the question arises of *how* instable or *how* controllable is it.
-Classic controllability simply a binary test to determine whether or not it is possible for a system to be controlled, whereas there must be some measure variable measure of controllability that is more relevant to the proposed questions.
-[Seffen2001]_ studies how parameter changes affect controllability.
+As far as roll stability is concerned, it is highly probable that a human must enact active control at *all* times while balancing.
+I reason this, because posture control directly affects the bicycle's roll angle.
+But the stability exhibited of the almost always present weave mode may alleviate the need for primary roll control provided by the rider.
+And even if the bicycle-rider system is open loop unstable at a given speed, the question arises of *how* instable is it or *how* controllable is it.
+Classic controllability is simply a binary test to determine whether or not it is possible for a system to be controlled, whereas there must be some measure variable measure of controllability that is more relevant to the proposed questions.
+[Seffen2001]_ studies how parameter changes affect controllability, and concludes XXX.
 [Schwab2010a]_ also determines the controllability of several bicycle models and uses the eigenmode rate magnitude as an example variable measure of the controllability.
 The pole locations of an open loop system can also give a general sense of how easy it can be to control with roots in the far right plane likely being hard to stabilize.

-One can work with different bicyle models (simple/complex [or low/high order] and linear/non-linear), different control structres and different ways to identify the optimal numerical values for the controller.
-For a given order model most good controllers can place the closed loop poles in the same place regardless of the structure.
-Controllers designed for low order or linear models are likely to work with higher order models and non-linear models.
-Different structures can provide more or less physical insight to the control happening, in particular what a human might be doing.
-The human most likely choses robustsness over performance.
+One can work with different bicycle models (simple/complex [or low/high order] and linear/non-linear), different control structures and different ways to identify the optimal numerical values for the controller.
+For a given order model most good controllers can place the closed loop poles in the same place regardless of the control structure.
+Controllers designed for low order or linear models are even likely to work with higher order models and non-linear models.
+But depending on the controller structure they can provide more or less physical insight to the control happening, in particular what a human might be doing.
+The human most likely choses robustness over performance.
+...Expand this.

 The bicycle-rider system presents both a theoretical and experimentally rich dynamical system for control studies.
 It is very tractable in the sense that most people are familiar with controlling a bicycle and that it is a *simple* machine which is readily available for experimental use.
+And thirdly, control of the bicycle is not necessarily trivial due to it's complex dynamics and provides a platform for testing many strategies.
 Past control studies tend to be framed in two different but overlapping frameworks.
 The first is to simply control a bicycle (model or real) with any control algorithms and mechanisms available.
 Both the simple roll stabilization task and more complex path tracking tasks have been examined.
 The results show that bicycles are readily controllable by a variety of means, from a simple steer in the direction of the rate of fall to full state feedback with preview of future path variations.
-Depending on the sensing and actuation methods chosen these controllers can range in their resemblance to how a human may actually control a bicycle.
+Depending on the sensing and actuation methods chosen these controllers range in their resemblance to how a human may actually control a bicycle.
 This leads into a second framework in which the researcher is explicitly trying to determine the how a human balances and controls a bicycle.
-Basis understanding of the limiting sensory input and actuation available to a human give constraint on what control structures are adopted.
+Basic understanding of the limited sensory input and actuation available to a human give constraints on what control structures are adopted.
 Both frameworks are motivated by many things such as desire for to implement automatic control, improving simulation for vehicle design, handling qualities inquiries, control system testing, etc.

-My intention of the work presented in this dissertation falls in the second framework, with the intention of identifying the human controller.
+My intention of the work presented in this dissertation falls in the second framework, where we are most concerned with  identifying the human controller.

 Single Track Vehicle Control Models
 ===================================

+Once you dig around in the literature enough you will find many studies on the control of a bicycle.
 I've split the review of control models into three sections.
 The first are about controllers which have actually be implemented on robotic bicycles.
-The second are theorectic controllers that weren't necessarily introduced to identify the human control system and the final section details efforts that explicitly work with controllers that mimic the human controller.
+The second are theoretic controllers that weren't necessarily introduced to identify the human control system and the final section details efforts that explicitly work with controllers that mimic the human controller.

 Bicycle Robots
 --------------

 [Zytveld1975]_
-   van Zytveld was one of the first to explore the automatic stabilization of the bicycle that was not explicityly in the human control framework, although he did chose feedback variables that he believed a human rider could sense.
+   van Zytveld was one of the first to explore the automatic stabilization of the bicycle that was not explicitly in the human control framework, although he did chose feedback variables that he believed a human rider could sense.
 He attempted to control a robot bicycle with only a leaning rider (inverted pendulum) through proportional and derivative feedback of rider lean angle